cubeworx/mcbe-server/README.md

 ## Add-Ons

 Add-ons are ways of enhancing game play by adding custom code and features to the game.
-Presently supported add-ons are `behavior_packs` and `resource_packs` and end in one of these extensions: `.addons`, `.mcpack`, or `.zip`
+Presently supported add-ons are `behavior_packs` and `resource_packs` and end in one of these extensions: `.mcaddon`, `.mcpack`, or `.zip`.
+For best results don't use add-ons that have spaces or special characters in the file name.
 To add an add-on to a server take the following steps:

 1. Launch a new server with a volume mounted to the host.